zxiiro/zxiiro.github.io/site/index.rst

 to the OpenStreetMap project.

-He received his Bachelor of Information Technology - Network Technology degree from Carleton University & Algonquin College in 2009.
+He received his Bachelor of Information Technology - Network Technology degree from Carleton University & Algonquin College in 2009 with distinction.

 .. toctree::
    :hidden: